2007–08 Rangers F.C. season: Overview

+While the league season was extended by four days until Thursday 22 May. over the course of the season Rangers had a total of three domestic league games postponed, which in conjunction with the European run led to severe fixture congestion.
+The first was to support the national team's bid to qualify for Euro 2008, another was to aid Rangers European campaign, and the third an agreement to cancel an Old Firm derby following the sudden death of former Celtic player Phil O'Donnell.
+However, Celtic played on without postponement after coach and club legend Tommy Burns passed away toward the end of the campaign.

 On the domestic front, the race for the Scottish Premier League continued until the final matchday of the season.
 Both Celtic and Rangers were tied on 86 points going into their games (against Dundee United and Aberdeen respectively) on 22 May 2008, but Celtic were top of the table due to having a +57 goal differential, six ahead of Rangers.
 This did not prove to be decisive, as Celtic beat Dundee United 1–0 while Rangers surrendered their hopes of landing the championship with a 2–0 defeat away to the Dons.
 The club had had a ten-point lead in late March, although their nearest rivals, Celtic, had games in hand at the time.
 However having to play four competitive matches (including a UEFA Cup Final) in the last eight days of the season proved just too much of a problem for Rangers to overcome.

 The club appeared in its first final since 2005.
 They played Dundee United on 16 March 2008 and won the League Cup on penalties.
 The match was tied 2-2 after extra time, with both goals coming from Kris Boyd who also scored the winning spot kick.